Information for Heritage Specialists

 Working with the Council for British Archaeology and the Association for Industrial Archaeology, we have supported the publication of a 'Handbook on Industrial Archaeology'.

 The book gives concise summaries of the history of different industries, together with descriptions of the structures and below-ground remains that are likely to be found.
 Extensive suggestions for further reading are provided, as well as an explanation of the current legislative situation for industrial remains and history of protection for these sites.

 Industrial buildings can often provide flexible space which is suitable for a range of new uses, but sometimes imagination and flair are needed to get the best out of a building.
 Our page on: Re-using Industrial Sites has further advice, including the findings of research we have carried out with developers, and examples of the successful conversion of industrial buildings, as has 'Constructive Conservation'.

 Latest success stories in our Mills of the North section also provide examples of sites that have been saved.

 In the current economic climate it may not be possible to find a new use for a redundant industrial building immediately and some schemes have been put on hold.
 What should I advise the owner to do?

 An abandoned building will rapidly deteriorate and a limited amount of money spent on making sure that the roof, rainwater goods and windows are sound will preserve its value.
 The best way to protect a building is to keep it occupied even if the use is on a temporary or partial basis.
-To help reduce the risks facing empty buildings Historic England has recently produced 'Vacant Historic Buildings: An owners guide to temporary uses, maintenance and mothballing'.
+To help reduce the risks facing empty buildings read Historic England's guide 'Vacant Historic Buildings: An owners guide to temporary uses, maintenance and mothballing'.

-Our advice on 'Stopping the Rot: A guide to enforcement action to save historic buildings' has been revised and updated.
-This provides local authorities with practical information on how to make effective use of their statutory powers when it becomes evident that a building is being allowed to deteriorate.
+Our advice on 'Stopping the Rot: A guide to enforcement action to save historic buildings' provides local authorities with practical information on how to make effective use of their statutory powers when it becomes evident that a building is being allowed to deteriorate.